robrix/A-Swiftly-Tilting-Parser/A Swiftly Tilting Parser.md

 # **WITHOUT COMPACTION**

 > *“The implementation is brief.
 The code is pure.
 The theory is elegant.
+So, how does this perform in practice?”*

+---

+# **WITHOUT COMPACTION**

+> *“The implementation is brief.
+The code is pure.
+The theory is elegant.
+So, how does this perform in practice?
+In brief, it is awful.”*

+---

+# **WITHOUT COMPACTION**

+> *“The implementation is brief.
+The code is pure.
+The theory is elegant.
 So, how does this perform in practice?
 In brief, it is awful.”*

 - Derivative of concatenation *doubles* grammar size